graphql/graphql.github.io/site/docs/APIReference-GraphQL.md

 The `graphql` function lexes, parses, validates and executes a GraphQL request.
 It requires a `schema` and a `requestString`.
-Optional arguments include a `rootValue`, which will get passed as the root value to the executor, `variableValues`, which will get passed to the executor to provide values for any variables in `requestString`, and `operationName`, which allows the caller to specify which operation in `requestString` will be run, in cases where
+Optional arguments include a `rootValue`, which will get passed as the root value to the executor, a `contextValue`, which will get passed to all resolve functions, `variableValues`, which will get passed to the executor to provide values for any variables in `requestString`, and `operationName`, which allows the caller to specify which operation in `requestString` will be run, in cases where